Review process, rules, and guidelines

 Payout

-3. Payment will happen according to the milestone schedule set forth in the proposal.
+3. Payment Schedule: Payments will be made according to the milestone/deliverable schedule outlined in the proposal, but only upon successful evaluations.

-4. Payments are subject to a milestone review by the Cartesi team.
-The milestone review report will be made public on this forum.
-The grant recipient is encouraged to post their own project updates to the forum and other channels, and respond to comments from the community, and to incorporate the public’s feedback as well.
+4. Milestone/Checkpoint Reviews: Payments are contingent on a milestone/checkpoint review conducted by the Cartesi team.
+The review report for each milestone will be made public on the forum.
+The grant recipient is encouraged to share project updates on the forum and other channels, respond to community comments, and incorporate public feedback into their project.